oopsmonk/documentation/getting-started/0.1/tutorials/get-started.md

 2. To check if your node is synchronized, call the `getNodeInfo()` method

     :::info:
-    Here, we connect to a node on the Devnet, which is one of the [IOTA networks](../references/iota-networks.md) that you can use for testing.
+    Here, we connect to an IOTA node on the Devnet, which is one of the [IOTA networks](../references/iota-networks.md) that you can use for testing.
 The Devnet is similar to the Mainnet, except the tokens are free.
     :::

 --------------------